jkanalakis/jkanalakis/README.md

 ## 💡 About Me

 🌟 **Engineering Leader and AI Researcher** with extensive experience in **AI/ML**, **Streaming Video**, and **Full-Stack Development**.
 I specialize in building innovative, scalable, and impactful products enjoyed by millions worldwide.
-🔒 Passionate about delivering secure, cutting-edge solutions in **AI-powered systems**, **Web platforms**, and **Mobile applications**.
+🔒 Experienced at delivering secure, cutting-edge solutions in **AI-powered systems**, **Web platforms**, and **Mobile applications**.
-🚀 Skilled at leading multidisciplinary teams, mentoring talent, and driving product success under tight timelines.
+🚀 Skilled at leading cross-functional teams, mentoring talent, and driving product success under tight timelines.
 🤝 Dedicated to combining AI's intelligence with transparency and ethical practices to solve complex challenges.

 ## 📈 Career Highlights

-- Designed and launched Netflix's first video streaming UI for Xbox 360, spearheading the transition to streaming services.
-- Scaled Roku's international streaming platform to 6M+ active devices and optimized AI-driven content recommendations.
 - Founded **Tendi**, an AI-powered financial advisor platform praised for its role in bridging the wealth gap.
+- Scaled **Roku**'s international streaming platform to 6M+ active devices and optimized AI-driven content recommendations.
+- Designed and launched **Netflix**'s first video streaming UI for Xbox 360, spearheading the transition to streaming services.
+- Designed **Cisco**'s complete user interface framework for umi home video conferencing.
+- Advanced **TiVo**'s award-winning embedded televisiona television user experience.
 - Pioneered advanced AI algorithms in personal finance, including RAG, RLHF, and fine-tuning for GPT-4, Llama3, and Mistral.
-- Directed engineering teams at Cisco, Netflix, and Roku, delivering innovative solutions in video conferencing, streaming, and consumer electronics.
+- Directed high-performance engineering teams to deliver innovative solutions in video conferencing, streaming, and consumer electronics.

 ## 🛠️ My Tech Stack